 How to Find Intraday Trending Stocks?

-You can use the 50, 100, and 200 moving average indicators to find trending intraday stocks.
-You must set the chart time frame to be 1 minute or 5 minutes per bar.
+To find trending intraday stocks, you can use the 50, 100, and 200 moving average indicators.
+The chart time frame must be 1 minute or 5 minutes per bar.

 Is the Stock Market in an Uptrend or Downtrend?